dhellmann/pymotw/PyMOTW/zipfile/index.rst

     :synopsis: Read and write ZIP archive files.

 :Purpose: Read and write ZIP archive files.
-:Python Version: 1.6 and later
+:Available In: 1.6 and later

 The :mod:`zipfile` module can be used to manipulate ZIP archive files.